getredash/contrib-helm-chart/README.md

 ## Prerequisites

 - At least 3 GB of RAM available on your cluster
-- Kubernetes 1.9+ with Beta APIs enabled
+- Kubernetes 1.15+ - chart is tested with latest 3 stable versions
+- Helm 2 or 3
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart